near/docs/docs/3.tutorials/nfts/2-minting.md

 ## Introduction

-To get started, switch to the `1.skeleton` branch in our repo.
+To get started, go to the `nft-contract-skeleton` folder in our repo.
 If you haven't cloned the repository, refer to the [Contract Architecture](/tutorials/nfts/skeleton) to get started.

 ```
-git checkout 1.skeleton
+cd nft-contract-skeleton/
 ```

-If you wish to see the finished code for the minting portion of the tutorial, that can be found on the `2.minting` branch.
+If you wish to see the finished code of this step-by-step basic NFT contract tutorial, that can be found on the `nft-contract-basic` folder.

 ## Modifications to the skeleton contract {#what-does-minting-mean}